 By limiting your organizing time, you will feel less overwhelmed with organizing your home.

 Break up your organizing time

-When you are organizing a lot of the time we focus on the getting rid of part of organizing.
-Often times we don’t work on the cleaning up part.
-When you are organizing, cut the time in half.
+When you are organizing a lot of the time we focus on getting rid of items not cleaning up.
+To ease the overwhelmed feeling while organizing, cut the time in half.
 Use half of the time organizing, sorting, and decluttering.
 Then the other half of the time is spent cleaning up.
 Throw garbage away, gather stuff to donate, and put things away that don’t belong there.

 By following this simple step, you’ll have a clean and organized home in no time without the overwhelming feeling.

 The best way to get through the clutter and unorganized areas of your home is to sort your clutter.
 I like to sort into 4 categories:

 The keep pile is items that you’re keeping and belong in the area that you’re currently organizing.
 The donate and garbage piles are items that you don’t want to keep and will be either donating or throwing away.
 The doesn’t belong pile is items that you’re wanting to keep but they don’t belong in that area.
 Then when you clean up after organizing you can put them where they belong.
 This step will help you in the long run.